ktor-doc-jp/ktor-doc-jp/pages/features/locations.md

 }
 ```

 Some of these generic methods with one type parameter, defined in the `io.ktor.locations`, have the same name as other methods defined in the `io.ktor.routing` package.
-If you import the routing package before the locations one, the IDE might suggest you to generalize those methods instead of importing the right package.
+If you import the routing package before the locations one, the IDE might suggest you generalize those methods instead of importing the right package.
 You can manually add `import io.ktor.locations.*` if that happens to you.
 Remember this API is experimental.
 This issue is already [reported at github](https://github.com/ktorio/ktor/issues/368).
 {: .note}